ompl/ompl/doc/markdown/installation.md

 ## Ubuntu Linux {#install_linux_ubuntu}

-###  Installation from repository
+###  Installation from repositories

+Starting with Ubuntu 14.04, you can install OMPL like so

+    apt-get install libompl-dev ompl-demos

-For recent versions of Ubuntu, deb packages for the latest version of OMPL are found in ROS distributions.
-All you need to do is add the repository to your list of sources (you probably have added this already if you are using ROS):
+Debian packages for the latest version of OMPL are also found in ROS distributions.
+All you need to do is add the ROS repository to your list of sources (you probably have added this already if you are using ROS):

     sudo sh -c 'echo "deb http://packages.ros.org/ros/ubuntu `lsb_release -sc` main" > /etc/apt/sources.list.d/ros-latest.list'
     wget http://packages.ros.org/ros.key -O - | sudo apt-key add -